 - Pepperdine University - Embark on a transformative professional and personal journey in the online Master of Science in Speech-Language Pathology program from Pepperdine University.
 Our program brings together rigorous academics, research-driven faculty teaching, and robust clinical experiences, all wrapped within our Christian mission to serve our communities and improve the lives of others.

-Follow these steps to become a licensed speech-language pathologist in Maine:
+You’ll need to follow these steps to become a licensed speech-language pathologist in Maine:

 Step 1.
 Complete a Qualifying Master’s Degree Program in Speech-Language Pathology